-We would also expect that comparison against an ESG specific benchmark should be considered, in order to provide additional clarity on the extent to which the reasonings provided for the underperformance can be tested and confirmed.
-This is not something we are aware that is currently carried out.
+We commented last year that comparison against an ESG specific benchmark should be considered, particularly where there are periods of underperformance, in order to provide additional clarity on the extent to which the reasonings provided for the underperformance can be tested and confirmed.
+This is not something that is currently carried out (although we acknowledge that divergence against benchmark this year is not as significant as it was for 2022, and hence potentially a lower priority piece of analysis than it might have been in relation to 2022 returns).